 Flags may be sponsored for $40.
 Each sponsored flag will be identified by a commemorative tag bearing the name of the designated hero or loved one.
 After the event, the flag, its tag, and a commemorative coin will be presented to the sponsor as a memento.

 Proceeds of the event will support charitable programs of Rotary International and the club.

 “The Goldsboro Field of Honor® display is a gift to the community made possible through donations, sponsorships, and the efforts of dedicated volunteers,” explained Sherry Archibald, a spokesperson for the club.
 “Please show your support and gratitude by sponsoring a flag or making a donation.”

 “This is an experience hard to describe, but not to be forgotten,” Archibald said.
 “We invite all to visit the Goldsboro Field of Honor® display and walk with us among the posted flags.”
 The display will be open to the public without charge.

-The opening ceremony is scheduled for 1 p.m. on Tuesday, May 19 and flags will remain on the field through the closing ceremony on Saturday, July 11.
+The opening ceremony has been tentatively re-scheduled for 1 p.m. on Tuesday, Sept.
+15 and flags will remain on the field through the closing ceremony on Tuesday, Nov.
+17 (also a tentative date).